edskate/format-atualizado-27-08-2023/Readme01.md

 - I'm not
 - I've been sick a lot😷🤕 in bed🛏 that's why I don't go out
 - medicine is too expensive- 😤😷🤕

+# Furniture
+- you have it in your house🏠
+- think🤔
+- you have to think🤔
+- you just have to think🤔
+- you have it in your house🏡